jfraeys/.local-bin/README.md

 ### `update_brew_lists`

+**Subtitle: A Utility for Managing Homebrew and Homebrew Cask Packages**

 `update_brew_lists` is a utility script to manage and update lists of Homebrew and Homebrew Cask packages.
 It's particularly useful for maintaining a record of installed packages and automating the installation process on new machines.

 #### Getting Started